President’s Volunteer Service Award

 Eligibility at UIC

-Hours are measured over an academic school year (Fall and Spring Semesters) and awards are designated based on cumulative hours.
+Hours are measured over a calendar year (January to December) and awards are designated based on cumulative hours.

 The awards are offered in multiple levels and are designed to recognize each milestone of your service achievement.
 Levels include bronze, silver, and gold; the highest honor, the President’s Lifetime Achievement Award, is for those who contribute more than 4,000 hours of service in their lifetime.